kallielevy/Advertising-docs/Advertising/bingads-13/bulk-service/campaign-negative-store-criterion.md

 **Delete:** Read-only

 ## <a name="id"></a>Id
-The system generated identifier of the store criterion.
+The system-generated identifier of the store criterion.

 **Add:** Read-only
 **Update:** Not applicable.
 A negative store can be added and deleted, but cannot be updated.